emmy-1/Electricity-Demand-Forecasting-with-Deep-Learning/README.md

 │   ├── data_architecture.drawio        # The Draw.io file shows the project's architecture
 │
-├── scripts/                            # SQL scripts for ETL and transformations │
+├── scripts/                            # SQL scripts for ETL and transformations ├── init_database/                      # Scripts for creating database and schema │
 ├── tests/                              # Test scripts and quality files │